-The Bénéteau Group has been using Alma’s act/cut nesting and programming software for nearly 20 years to pilot machining and routing machines for wood parts on all its production sites in France and the United-States.
+The Beneteau Group has been using Alma’s nesting software and programming software for nearly 20 years to pilot machining and routing machines for wood parts on all its production sites in France and the United-States.
 Beginning 2009, the Group started using the new module that enables it to directly machine any CAD-designed volume part and considerably rationalizes the preparation of the wood parts.

 The act/cut software (9 licenses on 3 sites) for optimized nesting of wood parts and programming of all the Group’s routing machines (4 production sites in France and the United-States), operating according to various processes (one-sided or double-sided routing of nested parts, edge machining and specific operations on single parts, routing panel by panel or routing of stacked panels, machining on both sides of the panel…) and with different machine brands (CMS, Komo, Rover-Biesse).

 The dedicated module “Routing Tools Allocator” for the automatic assignment of machining and tools to the 3D volume parts imported from CAD, irrespective of the system used (Catia® and PRO/Engineer®), via automatic recognition of the basic technological functions on both faces and on the edge.